ncarboni/arthistorydata/modelling.md

 #### Note

-In CIDOC-CRM Dimension are quantifiable data which result from an observation.
-The outcome of an observation is always to be seen as a couple value/system which can be modelled in CRM as:
+Dimension are measurable data which results from an observation.
+The outcome of an observation is always to be seen as a couple value/system where the meaning of the value is dependant on the system used.

+Dimensions can be modelled in CRM as:

-**E54 Dimension → P91 has unit →  E58 Measurement Unit →  rdfs:Label →  rdfs:Literal**
+**E54 Dimension → P91 has unit →  E58 Measurement Unit**

-**E54 Dimension → P90 has value →  E60 Number →  rdf:value →  rdfs:Literal**
+**E54 Dimension → P90 has value →  E60 Number**

 ```xml-dtd
 https://collection.itatti.harvard.edu/resource/dimension/example a crm:E54_Dimension ;